nkrgupta999/Tribute-page/README.md

 ## Technologies Used

-The tribute page is built using HTML, CSS
+The tribute page is built using HTML, CSS.
-## Features

-The tribute page includes the following features:

-- A responsive design that looks great on all devices
-- A hero section with a background image and a call-to-action button
-- A timeline section that highlights key moments in APJ Abdul Kalam's life
-- A quotes section that displays some of his most inspiring quotes
-- A gallery section that showcases images of him
-- A footer section with social media links

 ## Usage

-To view the tribute page, simply clone the repository and open the `index.html` file in your web browser.
-You can also view the page live on [GitHub Pages](https://yourusername.github.io/apj-abdul-kalam-tribute-page/).
+To view the tribute page, simply clone the repository and open the `tributepg.html` file in your web browser.

 ## Content View